YugabyteDB-Samples/orm-examples/README.md

 }
 ```

-You can connect to YugaByte DB using `psql` and select these records:
+You can connect to YugabyteDB using `psql` and select these records:
 ```
 postgres=# select * from users;
  user_id | first_name | last_name |  user_email